Texas District Attorneys

 When to Contact a Texas District Attorney

-It's typically not a good idea to pick up the phone and call the D.A. on your own; your attorney will know when it makes sense and in most cases make the call on your behalf.
+It's typically not a good idea to pick up the phone and call the D.A. on your own.
+Your attorney will know when it makes sense to contact the D.A.
+In most cases, an attorney will make the call on your behalf.
 The most common reason to contact the D.A. is to work out a plea deal before going to trial.
-Such conversations also may help your attorney get a better handle on how the prosecution is approaching your case.
+These conversations may help your attorney get a better handle on how the prosecution is approaching your case.

-But it's important to understand that prosecutors are tasked with getting convictions, so anything you say or reveal could jeopardize your defense strategy.
+It's important to understand that prosecutors are tasked with getting convictions.
+So, anything you say or reveal could jeopardize your defense strategy.

 Texas Attorney General